awickham04/Apache-ActiveMQ-5.15.4-RPM-puppet-module/Readme.md

 Apache ActiveMQ puppet module
 Manages firewall rules and log4j.properties file points logs to /var/log/activemq.

-Make sure you have the ActiveMQ RPM in your yum repository.
+Make sure you have the ActiveMQ RPM in your yum repository for the puppet module to work.